nexos-dev/nexnix/README.md

 # NexNix
 NexNix is an attempt to create a modern, multi-server, microkernel based Unix.
-It is based off the POSIX API and will be compatible with the Unix programs we know and love, but would will be more modern in design.
+It is based off the POSIX API and will be compatible with the Unix programs we know and love, but will be more modern in design.

 In the use of a microkernel based system, we will achieve the following goals: